jazeem-azeez/ET_Tool/README.md

 ## Getting started with ET_Tool

-~ Note: I have opted for developing a microservice
+~ Note: I have opted for developing a microservice,

 ### System Requriements: